 This quietness leaves room for children to make their own interpretations of Julian’s journey.
 And so it is a book that will speak to the boys and girls who love dressing up, just as much as the gender-curious children that originally inspired it.

-Since it was published last year, Julian is a Mermaid has won all sorts of awards.
-And So it’s no surprise (and great news!) that the author is currently working on a sequel.
-We can’t wait to see what other adventures Julian and his Nanna get up to.
+Since it was published, Julian is a Mermaid has won all sorts of awards.
+And so it was no surprise (and great news!) that the author began work on a sequel.

 Picture Books with Diverse Characters